PCMDI/pcmdi_metrics/pcmdi_metrics/sea_ice/README.md

 * **obs_area_template**: File path of grid area data.
 If unavailalbe, skip and use "obs_cell_area".
 * **obs_area_var**: Name of reference area variable, if available.
 If unavailable, skip and use "obs_cell_area".
 * **obs_cell_area**: For equal area grids, the area of a single grid cell in units of km2.
 Only required if obs area file is not available.
+* **pole**: Set the maximum latitude for the Central Arctic and Arctic regions to exclude ice over the pole.
+Default is 90.1 to include all ice.

 ## Reference